testsigmahq/testsigma-docs/src/pages/docs/api/examples/schedule-test-plan-with-API.md

 <br>

-With Testsigma, you can create a schedule for the test plan to execute at a scheduled time using API.
+With Testsigma, you can create, update, and delete a schedule for test plan using API.
 You can also set the test plan execution in the queue to start tests outside office hours so that production time is not lost.

 *For more information on test plans, [refer to manage test plans](https://testsigma.com/docs/test-management/test-plans/overview/).*